-Amid a pivotal time for racial justice, many organizations are wondering what steps to take next.
-“It’s tempting to think that the broad recognition of inequity and resulting activism is enough to bring change to organizations,” writes social psychologist Evelyn R. Carter.
+Many organizations strive to become anti-racist workplaces in their ongoing commitment to racial justice.
+“It’s tempting to think that the broad recognition of inequity and resulting activism is enough to bring change to organizations,” social psychologist Evelyn R. Carter writes.
 “But meaningful and long-lasting action to create an anti-racist workplace requires strategic vision and intent.”

 Standing up for racial justice in the workplace goes beyond implementing a diversity, equity, and inclusion plan.
 It requires an active, ongoing commitment.
 In the past, we’ve written about hiring and recruiting with DEI in mind and how to retain diverse talent.
 This guide will help you engage, take action, and hold your organization accountable.